Embrace the Gap: VAEs Perform Independent Mechanism Analysis: Theory

 The joint optimization of encoder and decoder parameters thus reduces to optimizing the subset of pairs $(\gls{decpar},\gls{encparopt}(\gls{obs},\gls{decpar}))$, and is equivalent to optimizing the expected self-consistent \gls{elbo}, that is

 \looseness-1 This problem reduction is aligned with the original purpose of the \gls{elbo}: building a tractable but optimal likelihood approximation.
 Namely, (i) $\gls{elbo}^*$ depends on the same parameters as the likelihood ($\gls{obs}$, $\gamma$ and $\decpar$) , (ii) its gap $\kl{\gls{q}}{\gls{pzx}}$ is minimal.
-Clearly, the problem reduction of \eqref{eq:optimreduction} is more informative only at the critical points of the \gls{vae} loss, since it allows us to compare the optimality of different decoders and \cref{prop:selfconsist} allows us to study this question for near-deterministic decoders.
+The problem reduction of \eqref{eq:optimreduction} allows us to compare the optimality of different decoders and \cref{prop:selfconsist} helps addressing the case of near-deterministic decoders.